Microbial invasion can be facilitated by the following:

 Primary immune deficiencies are genetic in origin; > 100 primary immune deficiency states have been described.
 Most primary immune deficiencies are recognized during infancy; however, up to 40% are first recognized during adolescence or adulthood.

-Acquired immune deficiencies are caused by another disease (eg, cancer, HIV infection, chronic disease) or by exposure to a chemical or drug that is detrimental to the immune system.
+Acquired immune deficiencies are caused by another disease (eg, cancer, HIV infection, chronic disease) or by exposure to a chemical or medication that is detrimental to the immune system.

 Механізми